hebda/GitWatch/README.md

 Populate training to db.
 First create three new columns in the repo table.
 * process_training.py creates a table of dimension n(repos) x 60 onto which training can be applied.
 * populateDB_withpred.py fills in the values
+* maskrepos.py will impose quality constraints on june,july when applying on October

 ### Step 5